Ultimate Guide about Teahouse Trekking in Nepal

 What kind of trekking boots do I need?

 You should bring a pair of comfortable trekking boots, strong and durable.
 It should have a thick sole, preferably made of durable material and it should protect your ankle.
 Especially when passing high altitudes, there may be some snow, so it is good to be prepared for various conditions.
 In any outdoor-gear store, there are a variety of boots' styles to choose from, so you can decide for yourself which is more comfortable.

 How long do we hike every day?

 Trekking in Nepal requires 4-6 hours of walking each day.
 When the trek starts at 8 in the morning and ends at 4-5 in the afternoon, it is not very hard because you will stop for lunch during the period.
 The higher your altitude (especially in the Everest region), the shorter your trekking time will be to ensure that you do not rise too quickly which can cause altitude sickness.

 Do I have to carry the backpack by myself?

 No, your porter will carry most of your equipment, such as clothes and overnight necessities.
 You may carry some daily necessities like your sunscreen, water, hat, light jacket, and camera.
 Hiring a porter is a good way to support the local economy, and it is also very affordable.
 The porter is especially helpful for long trail hiking.
 For a shorter itinerary (2-3 days), you might carry the backpacks by yourself.

 How much can a porter carry?

 Porters can usually carry max.
 30 kg.
 If you have more than 30 kg, Please put the extra weight in your daily backpack.
 Make sure they are not overloaded.
 It is best to carry these fragile items, such as a camera by yourself.
 Generally, every two hikers share a porter, and the cost can be shared.

-What if I get sick during the long trail hiking?
+What if I get sick during the long trail hiking in Nepal?